Health Hints for Travelers

 Health Problems for Pregnant Women

-You should discuss your travel plans with your doctor or midwife.
+Discuss your travel plans with your doctor or midwife.
 The problems that a pregnant woman might face are mostly the same as those of other travelers.
 To prevent any problems, plan ahead.
 Some vaccines and medicines may not be taken by pregnant women.

 Sexually Transmitted Infections (STIs or STDs)